sherlock-audit/2023-02-carapace-judging/README.md

 try catch for _poolTokens.ownerOf() If revert, it is assumed that the lender is not the owner

-# Issue H-11: Sandwich attack to accruePremiumAndExpireProtections()
+# Issue H-12: Sandwich attack to accruePremiumAndExpireProtections()

 Source: https://github.com/sherlock-audit/2023-02-carapace-judging/issues/26

 ## Found by
-immeas, monrel, chaduke, 0Kage
+jkoppel, monrel, immeas, libratus, 0Kage, chaduke

 ## Summary
 ``accruePremiumAndExpireProtections()`` will increase ``totalSTokenUnderlying``, and thus increase the exchange rate of the ``ProtectionPool``.
 A malicious user can launch a sandwich attack and profit.
 This violates the ``Fair Distribution`` principle of the protocol: